muddery/muddery/TABLES.md

 `trigger` is how the event can be triggered.
 It can be arriving, killing or other values.
 They are defined in `units/defines.py`.<br>
 `object` is the object's key of the trigger target.
 For example, if the trigger is arriving a room, the object is the key of the room.<br>
 `type` is the type of the event.
 It can be a dialogue or a fight.
 They are defined in `units/defines.py`.<br>
-`condition` it the condition of the event.
+`condition` is the condition of the event.
 The condition's syntax will be explained in another document.<br>

 ### event_dialogues
 key | dialogue | npc